Idanbenaim/Idanbenaim-django_classCrud_cors_axios_auth_user_render_html/readme.md

 # Django REST API Project
 This is a simple Django REST API project that allows you to manage a list of students.
-The project uses Django, Django REST framework, and Axios.
+It uses Django for backend, Class-based views for CRUD operations, and Axios for making API requests.
+Users can register, login, and see only the students they added to the list.

+## Features
+Django-based backend
+CRUD operations using class-based views
+CORS handling
+Axios for API requests
+User authentication (register and login)
+Users can view and manage only the students they added

-## Getting Started
+## Installation
-To get started with this project, follow these steps:
+1. Make sure you have Python 3.x installed on your system.
+2. Clone this repository and navigate to the project root.

-Clone the repository: git clone https://github.com/your-username/your-project.git.
+ - git clone <REPOSITORY_LINK>
-Navigate into the project directory: cd your-project.
+ - cd <PROJECT_FOLDER>
+3. Create a virtual environment and activate it.
+ - python -m venv venv
+ - source venv/bin/activate  # For Linux and macOS
+ - venv\Scripts\activate  # For Windows
-Install the required packages: pip install -r requirements.txt.
+4. Install the required packages from the requirements.txt file.
+ - pip install -r requirements.txt
-Run the migrations: python manage.py migrate.
+5. Apply migrations to create the database schema.
-Create a superuser: python manage.py createsuperuser.
+ - python manage.py migrate
+6. Run the development server.
-Start the development server: python manage.py runserver.
+ - python manage.py runserver
+7. Open your web browser and visit http://127.0.0.1:8000/.

 ## Usage
+1. Register a new user or log in with an existing account.
+2. After logging in, you can see a list of students you added.
+3. Add, update, or delete students using the provided form and buttons.

 The API allows you to perform the following actions:

-Get a list of all students
+ - Get a list of all students
-Add a new student
+ - Add a new student
-Update an existing student
+ - Update an existing student
-Delete a student
+ - Delete a student

+## File Structure
+ - views.py: Contains the views for CRUD operations, user registration, and authentication.
+ - models.py: Contains the Students model.
+ - index.html: The main HTML file for displaying and managing students.
+ - requirements.txt: Lists the required packages for this project.

+## Dependencies
+Django: 4.0.6
+django-cors-headers: 3.13.0
+djangorestframework: 3.13.1
+djangorestframework-jwt: 1.11.0
+djangorestframework-simplejwt: 5.2.0
+Pillow: 9.2.0
+PyJWT: 1.7.1
+Gunicorn: 20.1.0

 You can interact with the API using a tool like Axios.
 For example: